Preschool and Kindergarten

 - Social Skills

-- Academic Skills (as designated by the Utah Early Childhood Core Standards from the Utah State Office of Education)
+- Academic Skills (as designated by the Utah Early Childhood Core Standards [PDF] from the Utah State Office of Education)

 Classroom instruction is provided by highly qualified deaf educators who have obtained, or are in process of acquiring, a post-master’s professional certification as a LSL Specialist Auditory-Verbal Educator (LSLS Cert.
 AVEd) or LSL certified-Auditory Verbal Therapist (LSLS Cert-AVT).
 This professional certification is awarded by the Alexander Graham Bell Academy for Listening and Spoken Language.

 - To learn more about the listening and spoken language approach, view the Principles of Certified LSL Specialists.